johtela/litscript/introduction.md

 Especially, after he had taken a break from progamming.
 So, he devised a method to make the job easier by writing programs in a piecewise manner and documenting each piece meticulously (using TeX, of course).
-He arranged these code snippets as if they were presented in a book.
+He arranged these code snippets (he called them macros) as if they were presented in a book.
 This way he could refresh his memory by reading the "book" from the beginning, and return to the point where he left off.
 He coined the term [literate programming][lp] to describe this methodology, and published another [book][] about the subject.

 ![](images/meme.jpg)
-This kind of approach might seem overly laborious for regular programming, but I bet all developers can at least relate to the problem.
+This kind of approach might seem overly laborious for regular programs, but I bet all developers can at least relate to the problem.
 If you leave some code behind for a couple of weeks and then return to it, you likely spend long time figuring out what it was supposed to do.
 Even if you don't think documentation would help you with this issue, there are other reasons for writing it.